Grants & Funding

 Aaron Durnbaugh, Hanh Pham.
 Loyola University Chicago’s Gallons Saved & Shared Project.
 Illinois Sustainable Technology Center (2014 -2015). $50,999.

 Kelly Garbach.
 Field Edge Plantings for Pesticide Reduction & Biodiversity.
 California Department of Pesticide Regulation (2013-2016). $123,015.

 Rueben Keller and Kelly Garbach.
 Outreach to Address AIS in Illinois: Tracing Outreach Messages.
 Illinois Department of Natural Resources as a sub-contract through Illinois Natural History Survey(2013-2015). $101,789.

-David Crumrine, Sarah McDowell, Andrew Monks, Shane Lishawa, Lane Vail and Zach Waickman.
+David Crumrine, Shane Lishawa, Zach Waickman, and Amber White.
 Developing Biological Systems to Purify Biodiesel Wash Water.
 United States Environmental Protection Agency (USEPA): People, Prosperity, and the Planet Phase II Award.
 (2013-2015). $90,000.
 The grant is geared toward sustainable biodiesel production, focused on the biological treatment of biodiesel wash water.
 It also includes elements of education outreach and equipment design and funds undergraduate research grants.

 Kelly Garbach and Reuben Keller.
 Knowledge Networks to Manage Invasive Species.
 Illinois Department of Natural Resources and Illinois-Indiana Sea Grant (2013-2015). $101,789.